 website has many helpful links to training resources and mock exam papers:

 For over 5 years, HamTests has provided a Free range of resources that will help you prepare for your Amateur Radio exam.
 HamTests supports all levels, with practice exams, & some training lessons for Foundation, Intermediate and Advance Licences in UK.
+UPDATE;- SUPPORT FOR HAMTESTS WAS TERMINATED ON 31-MARCH-2018.
+You can still access training and tests, but, the question pool is limited, and may not reflect the current syllabus.

 consists of multiple choice questions to help students revise for the Advanced exam that qualifies radio amateurs for a Full UK Licence.
 It is also useful to students of the International exam (HAREC) and other similar exams such as that of the Republic of Ireland.